-Felon in Possession Statute Now Prohibits Possession of Ammunition
+Felon in Possession Includes Firearm Ammunition

-Felons Cannot Legally Possess Ammunition
+Felons Cannot Legally Possess Ammunition.

-This updated law applies to individuals with a previous felony conviction.
-A felony, under this statute, refers to a conviction for an offense that is punishable by imprisonment for four years or more.
-This statute does not prohibit a person convicted of a crime that is punishable by less than four years imprisonment.
+This updated Felon in Possession of Ammunition law applies to individuals with a previous felony conviction.
+A felony, under this statute, refers to a conviction for an offense punishable by imprisonment for four years or more.
+This statute does not prohibit a person convicted of a crime punishable by less than four years of imprisonment.

 A “specified felony” includes, but is not limited to:

-- Felonies where an element of the felony is the use, attempted use, or threatened use, of physical force against the person or property of another.
+- Felonies where an element of the felony is the use, attempted use, or threatened use of physical force against the person or property of another.

-- Felonies where an element is the unlawful manufacture, possession, importation, exportation, distribution or dispensing of a controlled substance.
+- Felonies, where an element is the unlawful manufacture, possession, importation, exportation, distribution, or dispensing of a controlled substance.

 - Felonies where an element is the unlawful possession or distribution of a firearm;